 Face forward: While most brands have a designated facial formula, I just use my regular fake tan on my face.
 I use a cotton bud and run some moisturiser through my eyebrows and along my hair line to stop the tan from staining those areas – essential if you’re blonde.
 I never use a mitt, or even my gloves for this.
 I pump out a small amount of tanner onto my dense buffing brush and buff it in, working on half my face at a time.
 Again, I go in after it’s all covered with my big, fluffy brush to make sure it’s all even and blended.
 Don’t forget your ears!

-Your face is one of the first places to lose you tan, so on the second day, I start applying a facial gradual tanner to keep the colour
+Your face is one of the first places to lose you tan, so on the third day, I start applying a gradual facial tanner to keep the colour

-– Run a cotton bud through your eyebrows one more time to remove excess.
-If you have any dry patches on your face, or even a zit or two, gently run over those areas with a dry cotton bud to remove excess tan that may grab those areas.
+– Run a cotton bud with moisturiser on it through your eyebrows one more time to remove excess.
+If you have any dry patches on your face, or even a zit or two, gently run over those areas with a DRY cotton bud to remove excess tan that may grab those areas.

-– Take a baby wipe or make-up remover towelette and rub over your palms to make sure no little errand bits of tan have made their way there.
+– Take a baby wipe, make-up remover towelette or cotton pad with micellar water and rub over your palms to make sure no little errand bits of tan have made their way there.

 – If you’ve noticed the tan has clung to any dry bits, such as your knees, take a teensy bit of moisturiser on a dry towel and gently buff over the area that is too dark.
-You’ve got a bit of play time immediately after applying, so it should lift off nice and easily.
+If it’s not too severe, gently rubbing over the area with a dry cotton pad or bit of toilet paper should remove the excess.
 Go in with your fluffy brush and work over the area to re-blend.

 – Your hairdryer is your best friend!
 Once you’re happy with your tan, set your hairdryer to cool and use it dry over your tan.
 Pay particular attention to areas that are prone to getting sweaty or rubbing together.
 For me, this is 100% the underboob area.
 Definitely focus on the crook of your elbow too- that’s notorious for a bit of tan-smudge.